General , Wills

 The Marriage and the Missing Will

 Anna Nicole married J. Howard Marshall in 1994.
-He was 89; she was 26.
-Marshall had amassed a $1.6 billion fortune in the oil business.
+The man was 89 years old when he married a woman who was only 26 years old.
+The oil industry had brought Marshall a $1.6 billion fortune which he accumulated through his business ventures.
 When he died just 14 months later, the bulk of his fortune went to his son E. Pierce Marshall.
 Anna Nicole was not mentioned in the Will at all.

 She claimed her husband had promised her half of his fortune but had never updated his Will.
-This launched a legal battle that lasted 20 years.
+The start of this case triggered a two-decade-long court fight which spanned twenty years of litigation.

 A Legal Battle Across Two States